-Related to market context is the ability of households and individuals to take advantage of this market context with a given level of assets (at both household and community/ local levels).
+Related to market context is the ability of households and individuals to take advantage of this market context with a given level of assets (at both household and community/local levels).
 The idea that an economy may exhibit endowment sensitivity has roots in the writings of Chayanov (1925), who argued "that farm households with different endowments of productive resources would use those resources in different proportions, with different productivities" (quoted in Zimmerman 2000: 266).
 Theories of endowment dependency predict that asset accumulation primarily depends on initial endowments, with obvious implications for distributional outcomes (Barham, Takasaki, and Coomes, 2000).
 For instance, constraints in capital or insurance markets over time interact with poorer landholders' inability to accumulate assets, which leads to poverty traps and livelihood vulnerability.
-In other words, movements out of poverty appear to be largely determined by the fate of initial endowments.
-The 'fate of initial endowments' can be present at a community (or local) level as well as at a household level.
+In other words, movements out of poverty appear to be largely determined by initial endowments.
+The 'fate of initial endowments' can be present at a community (or local) level as well as at a household level - one community may have better quality land, or water supply than another, and this may significantly determine the development pathway of the households in the community.